silentoplayz/BattleBit-NoReekoil.ahk/README.md

 1. **Installation**:
    - Ensure you have AutoHotkey installed on your system.
 You can download it from [AutoHotkey's official website](https://www.autohotkey.com/).
-   - Copy the script contents provided above and paste them into a new text file using a text editor.
+   - Download the `NoReekoil.ahk` file from the repository.

 2. **Customization**:
    - Customize the script's configuration settings according to your gaming preferences.
 You can modify settings such as: